zurgeg/linux_rocksmith/debian.md

 ## Install necessary stuff

-When asked about realtime rpivileges, select yes with the arrow keys and confirm with enter.
+When asked about realtime privileges, select yes with the arrow keys and confirm with enter.

 ```
 sudo apt-get install apt-transport-https gpgv